stccenter/COVID-19/analysis/CA - Air Pollution/Readme.md

     2. Air Quality Analytical Tool - This folder has

 * Step 3: Open the command prompt/terminal in your system.
-Navigate to your project folder CA-Air Pollution
+Navigate to your project folder CA_Air_Pollution

   ```
   cd CA-Air Pollution